RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 # Step 5: Make the One-Time-Pad (OTP) { .activity }

+Alphabet: __a b c d e f g h i j k l m n o p q r s t u v w x y z__

-The one-time-pad tells you how much to add to each letter of your message to turn it into code which looks like gibberish.
-For instance, if you add 1 to the letter _a_, this would be coded as _b_ and if you add 8 to the letter _m_, this would be coded as _u_.
+The one-time-pad tells you how much to add to each letter of your message to encode it so it looks like gibberish.
+For instance, if you add 1 to the letter _a_ this would be coded as _b_.
+If you add 8 to the letter _m_, this would be coded as _u_.

 It is called a one-time-pad because you use it __only once__ - you __never__ use the same code again.
-Provided that your enemy does not have the otp, they will not be able to make sense of your coded message.
+Provided that your enemy does not have the otp, they will not be able to make sense of your encoded message.

 ## Activity Checklist { .check }